cheeseinvert/geocamTalkForAndroid/README.rst

 GeoCam consists of a GPS-enabled camera (or cell phone) and a web app for sharing geotagged photos and other geospatial data.

-GeoCam Talk For Android is the android component of a communication application intended to aid in communication during a search mission.
-Members can send text and audio messages to any subset of their team members while on the field from their mobile devices.
-All messages are sent through a central server which catalogs them for later analysis.
-Just as in Memo, all messages are geotagged to provide instant awareness of team member location.
+GeoCam Memo For Android is the android component of a scribing and note-taking application intended for use by search team members as they canvas the scene of a disaster.
+Notes can be recorded using text or audio and various forms of attachments (including but not limited to images) can be attached for transmission to a central server.
+All messages can be geotagged and categorized before saving to provide proper context when analyzing them via a web interface at a later time.

 News
 ~~~~